-He divorced his wife a couple of years ago (after she converted to Judaism) and now it looks like he is marrying a Christian.
+He divorced his wife a couple of years ago (after converting her to Judaism) and now he is marrying a Christian.

 It’s wondrous the deep spiritual change a pretty young woman can provoke in a married old man.